asadullahbro/asadullahbro/README.md

 </p>

 ## About me
-- self-taught, mostly backend, dabbling in infra
+- mostly backend, dabbling in infra
 - i build Discord bots, web apps, and sometimes overly complicated home server setups
 - postgres for everything, docker for the rest
 - figuring things out as i go